hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
+    - Corgi working on mahube.morwebcms.com♥♥♥♥
-    - Corgi working on accordion on `our leadership` page for Mahube♥♥♥♥
+        - Corgi working on accordion on `our leadership` page for Mahube♥♥♥♥ #2

 3. Corgi working on practicing for TOEFL #134♥♥
     - Corgi learning about 'The complete TOEFL iBT Success Course'♥♥